Back to the home page

 Easy as can be!

-For manual installation you'll need to download an installer with the extension .deb (from Debian: Ubuntu is based on Debian).
+For manual installation you'll need to download an installer with the extension .deb (from Debian: both Ubuntu and Linux Mint are based on Debian).
 Simply doubleclick it like you would a Windows installer (.exe) in Windows.

-Installers with the extension .rpm (Red Hat Package Management) are useless in Ubuntu: those are installers made for other kinds of Linux distributions that are rpm-based.
+Installers with the extension .rpm (Red Hat Package Management) are useless in Ubuntu and Linux Mint: those are installers made for other kinds of Linux distributions that are rpm-based.

-You can also manually install Linux software that has no installer.
+You can also manually install Linux software that has no installer at all (mostly .tar.gz packages).
 But that's usually an awful job and definitely not suitable for beginners.

 a lot more of them on this website!